Ripley–Union–Lewis–Huntington High School

 Ripley-Union-Lewis-Huntington High School is a public high school in Ripley, Ohio, United States.
 It is the only high school in the Ripley-Union-Lewis-Huntington School District.
+During the 2023–2024 school year, 235 students were enrolled.

 Athletics

 See also Ohio High School Athletic Association and Ohio High School Athletic Conferences.

 The school's mascot is the blue jay.